Cart 0

 Main Lesson Topics: research reports with bibliographies, writing poetry, creative writing, drama, bookkeeping, ratios, powers, roots, exponents, positive and negative numbers, introduction to algebra, the Renaissance, world geography, chemistry, physics, mechanics, physiology, health, and nutrition

-Special Subject Lessons: French, German, singing, orchestra, recorder, watercolor painting, clay modeling, perspective drawing, Renaissance portraits, set design, hand sewing, woodworking, physical education, nature exploration
+Special Subject Lessons: Foreign language, singing, orchestra, recorder, watercolor painting, clay modeling, perspective drawing, Renaissance portraits, set design, hand sewing, woodworking, physical education, nature exploration

 Waldorf School of St. Louis